Nottingham City Council

 Working to develop pride in place through renovated community spaces, and develop local people and skills through the UK Shared Prosperity Fund

 Following 23 community projects delivered across Nottinghamshire through the Community Renewal Fund, including The Old Library in Mansfield and West Nottinghamshire College, we’re now working to renovate 14 community spaces in Nottingham City between January 2023 and March 2025, co-funded by the UK Government through the UK Shared Prosperity Fund (UKSPF).
-We’ll be helping to improve their usability, enabling them to engage new audiences, offer new and/or improved services and increasing the venues’ confidence for their future sustainability.
+We’re helping to improve their usability, enabling them to engage new audiences, offer new and improved services and increasing the venues’ confidence for their future sustainability.
+Spaces/clubs offering sports or physical activity are also match-funded through our national partnership with Sport England.

-All through the VIY experience: supporting local young people*, aged 16-30, who may be unemployed or economically inactive, and at risk of becoming unemployed, to learn trade skills and gain qualifications by engaging them as volunteers on the job.
+All through the VIY experience: supporting local young people (in an NG postcode), aged 16-30, who may be unemployed or economically inactive*, and at risk of becoming unemployed, to learn trade skills and gain qualifications, as well as providing further careers/jobseeking advice.

 In addition to our young volunteers, we’re also looking to involve local Community Volunteers to support our projects, to help residents take an active stake in their community and develop ownership and a sense of pride for local places and spaces they currently, or could, use and benefit from.